stryker-mutator/stryker-dashboard/packages/e2e/README.md

 # E2E testing guide for Stryker Dashboard

-A few steps are needed to run end to end tests for Stryker Dashboard.
+A few steps are needed to set up end to end tests for Stryker Dashboard.
 This guide is meant for running these tests locally.

 ## Before running the tests

-There a few things necessary for running the tests successfully, these are listed below.
+There are a few things necessary for running the tests successfully, these are listed below.

 ### Setting environment variables